nanopool/nanominer/README.md

 Optional algorithm parameter.
 Ethash algorithm specific option to check miner behaviour on different Ethash epochs.

+### zilEpoch
+Optional algorithm parameter.
+Sets the epoch of Zilliqa DAG to store in GPU memory (default is 0).

 ### noLog
 Optional common parameter.
 This parameter accepts the values _true_ or _false_ (the default is _false_).
 If this parameter is set to _true_ then no log files will be recorded onto the hard drive.